Olga Celeste: Early life

+Early career

 Her start in show business supposedly came in 1904 when she lived with her older sister in Chicago.
 She was hired by Big Otto Breitkreutz and was taught how to run a dog and pony show.
 According to other accounts she was game to work with horses when the regular trainer was injured and that launched her career.
+A third account has it that Essie Fay mentored her and that she "learned to present several combination animal acts: elephant and pony; wolf and collie; a baby bear with two dogs; two blue Dane dogs with lions and bears; and lions, pumas, and leopards."

 Big Otto's operation was acquired by film producer William Selig and she continued on as a "lion tamer" for that outfit.
-Around 1908 she appeared opposite Charles B. Murphy in a 500 ft motion picture short called The Lion's Bride.
+Around 1908, she appeared opposite Charles B. Murphy in a 500 ft motion picture short called The Lion's Bride.
 It was reportedly premiered in Riverview Park and caused a sensation.
 Murphy and Olga Celeste were married around 1910 but later divorced; the couple had no children.
 She was occasionally credited as Olga Celeste Murphy during the teens.
 (Note: Murphy was also an animal trainer, actor and stuntman; he served as the head of the Universal City Zoo in the late 1920s and was killed in a production accident in 1942.)
 Olga Celeste also starred in Selig's 1909 The Leopard Queen (directed by Francis Boggs), and worked as a stunt double for Kathlyn Williams in Selig's groundbreaking serial The Adventures of Kathlyn.